x123/kdy-iss/docs/skovshoved-manoeuvres.md

 - Fix pole moorings on mast.
 - Beware that jib or main sheets don’t catch poles.
 - Hoist mainsail.
+- Hoist headsail.
 - Push the boat out with enough power to get a few meters clear of the box.

 ![Hoisting sails at a pole - Skovshoved Havn (Easterly Winds) 3](img/going-out-pole-easterly-3.png)

-- Trim the main and bear away
+- Trim the main and and headsail and bear away.
 - Hoist headsail and tack your way out.

 ![Hoisting sails at a pole - Skovshoved Havn (Easterly Winds) 4](img/going-out-pole-easterly-4.png)